Interpretation of the Tipiṭaka requires much more than translating suttas word by word.

 My Explanations of the Gandhabba Are Consistent With the Tipiṭaka

-10. The detailed descriptions that I have provided on the workings of the gandhabba are not in the Tipiṭaka.
+10. The detailed descriptions I have provided on the workings of the gandhabba are not in the Tipiṭaka.
 The Buddha could not have offered such explanations when ordinary people were unaware of the brain’s functions.

 - However, those descriptions are entirely CONSISTENT with the contents in the Tipiṭaka.
 Furthermore, they are also consistent with current scientific knowledge.